 In Forest school sessions we operate within the Behaviour Policy of Carlyle.
 We praise and reward good behaviour using the established school systems.
 We spend time celebrating good choices, kindness and personal responsibility.
-We highlight individuals and groups for praise during sessions and in reflection times.

 Clear expectations are set, are known to the children and shared by all adults.
 When a child's choices go against the ethos of Forest School, the school expectations or our forest school rules, this often provides an opportunity to tackle issues through discussion and reflection.
 By engaging children in discussion many valuable lessons about empathy and respect and be taught.